A Greedy PDE Router for Blending Neural Operators and Classical Methods: Approximate Greedy Router

 \section{Approximate Greedy Router}

-The results in \Cref{sec:greedy} indicate that the error reduction from the greedy solution closely matches that of the optimal sequence, but this is predicated on having an accurate estimate of the initial error, $e^{(0)}_h$.
-A poor approximation of $e^{(0)}_h$ can result in miscalibrated decisions, causing errors to amplify over subsequent steps.
-To remedy this, we design a router $r$ that learns to select solvers myopically, as described in \Cref{alg:greedy}, without access to the true initial error.
+The results in \Cref{sec:greedy} indicate that the error reduction from the greedy solution closely matches that of the optimal sequence, but this is predicated on having access to the initial error, $e^{(0)}_h$.
+Inaccurate error estimates can result in poor solver decisions, causing errors to amplify.
+To remedy this, we learn a router $r$ that selects solvers myopically, as in \Cref{alg:greedy}, without access to true errors.

 We adopt the following learning setup.
 Let $\mathcal{A}, \mathcal{F}, \mathcal{U} \subseteq \mathbb{R}^N$ denote the spaces of coefficient, forcing, and solution functions on the grid $G_h(D)$.
 We assume an application-specific data distribution $\mathcal{P}_{\mathcal{A} \times \mathcal{F}}$ over $\mathcal{A} \times \mathcal{F}$ that reflects test time conditions.
 During training, $(a_h, f_h)$ is drawn from $\mathcal{P}_{\mathcal{A} \times \mathcal{F}}$, and a high-accuracy reference solution $u_h$ is computed, providing the true per-step error.
 The router $r$ is learned offline on this data; at test time, it operates without access to true errors.